 - Our department conducts an annual Research Salon, a student-led conference where interested undergraduate students can present results of their research.

 Dr. Cainkar’s current project is on the resettlement of Afghan refugees, especially women.
 Contact her for information on paid and unpaid research opportunities available.

 Dr. Michael McCarthy

 Studies the power and politics of American capitalism through a historical lens.
 Dr. McCarthy is seeking unpaid research assistants with an interest in the political economy of American capitalism (tasks: literature reviews, making annotated bibliographies, and potentially conducting archival research).

 Dr. Jane Peterson

 Directs the Archaeology Lab and is currently analyzing artifact collections from historical sites in/around Chicago.
+See more about Dr. Peterson's lab and research project here.
 Opportunities to learn basic artifact processing, analysis, and curation are available.
 There are also on-going projects involving both database construction and management as well building and managing digital image archives available for students.
 Work is generally unpaid, but can sometimes be taken for credit as independent study or used senior thesis.

 Dr. Aleksandra Snowden

 Dr. Snowden is an Associate Professor of Criminology and Law Studies in the Department of Social and Cultural Sciences at Marquette University.
 She received her PhD in 2012 from Indiana University.
 Dr. Snowden’s main research interests include (1) the impact of social structure on violence, (2) the role of alcohol availability in violence, and (3) the characteristics of risky facilities that contribute to crime and violence.
 Dr. Snowden is seeking unpaid research assistants with experience in Geographic Information System (GIS) to study the association between alcohol consumption and crime in Milwaukee.